adolfoeliazat/Tinderella/README.md

 The Tinderella capstone project is a full stack computer vision project that includes the following three major components:

-* data engieering(comprised of two image pre-processing pipelines)
+* Data Engieering (two image pre-processing pipelines)
-* data science(feature engieering, testing and modeling building)
+* Data Science (feature engieering, testing and modeling building)
-* front end developement
+* Front End Development

 The end-product is an image-based shoe recommender app called the [Tinderella](http://www.tinderellashoes.com) app.
 The app is both fun and efficient(generates recommendations within seconds).